 Are you married or in a civil partnership?

-If a claim is made, the lower paid party is able to transfer £1,190 of their annual tax free allowance to the higher paid party.
-That way the higher paid party will have a higher tax free allowance and will therefore pay less tax.
+If a claim is made, the lower paid person has to transfer £1,190 of their annual tax free allowance to the higher paid person.
+That way the higher paid person will have a higher tax free allowance and will pay less tax.

-If the same situation existed in previous years you’re able to claim back as far as the 2015/16 tax year.
-If this is the case you could be owed up to £952 for the last 4 tax years to 2018/19
+If the same situation existed in previous years you may be able to claim back up the previous 4 tax years If this is the case you could be owed up to £952 for the last 4 tax years to 2018/19

 The person with the lower income has to make the claim and this can be done on HMRC’s website at https://www.gov.uk/apply-marriage-allowance, unless you are intending to backdate your claim, and then it will need to be done by telephone, or by applying through your personal tax account.

 Golding & Associates can help with making a claim, just get in contact and let us know that you could qualify.